sovity/edc-ce/docs/Frontend/walkthrough-guide.md

 ## Consumer: Catalog Browser

 One of the consumer's first steps is to query the data catalog of another connector.
 To do this, the Catalog Browser page must be opened in the UI.
-Another Connector endpoint can then be entered so that its data offers are displayed according where the access-policy-check passed.
+Another Connector endpoint can then be entered so that its data offers are displayed according where the access-policy-check passed, but please keep in mind, that Catalog requests now require the participantId of the requested other Connector in the UI to be appended.
 If a suitable data offer has been found, the detail page can be accessed by clicking on the title of the data offer.
 This page also offers the option of starting a contract negotiation by clicking on the corresponding button when having the detail page opened.

 ![Catalog Browser](/docs/images/edc-ui-walkthrough-catalog-browser.png)